-Prior to joining Breakthrough Energy, Adria was Entrepreneurial Program Lead at Chain Reaction Innovations, a lab-embedded entrepreneurship program at Argonne National Lab, where she led development of the fellowship program and educational content, mentored innovators, and developed strategic partnerships across the clean tech innovation ecosystem.
-Before that she was program manager at the Department of Energy, where she managed applied R&D projects aimed at advancing the widespread adoption of fuel cells.
-While there Adria was engaged in several technology commercialization efforts, including Energy I-Corps and SBIR program, and developed several programs to expand the innovation workforce.
-She also worked on energy and environment policy in the Senate as a AAAS Congressional Fellow.
+Prior to joining Breakthrough Energy, Adria was Entrepreneurial Program Lead at Chain Reaction Innovations, a lab-embedded entrepreneurship program at Argonne National Lab, where she helped develop the then-nascent fellowship program and strategic partnerships across the clean tech innovation ecosystem.
+She also worked with the Hydrogen and Fuel Cells Office at the Department of Energy, managing applied R&D projects aimed at advancing the widespread adoption of hydrogen technologies.
+While at DOE, Adria was also engaged in innovation and commercialization efforts, including Energy I-Corps and SBIR program, and developed several programs to expand the innovation workforce.
+She began her career in energy and environment policy working in the Senate as a AAAS Congressional Fellow.

 Adria has a Ph.D. in Chemistry from Duke University, and a B.S. in Chemistry from Drexel University.
 She lives in Washington D.C. with her wife and two dogs, and aside from getting into nature whenever possible, she aspires to get better at lifting heavy weights and to paint more (not at the same time), and is on a lifelong search for classic Italian movies to enjoy.